jiaxi-jiang/FBCNN/README.md

 Non-aligned double JPEG compression means that the 8x8 blocks of two JPEG compression are not aligned.
 For example, when we crop a JPEG image and save it also as JPEG, it is highly possible we get a non-aligned double JPEG image.
 ![real](https://github.com/jiaxi-jiang/FBCNN/blob/main/figs/doraemon.png)
-Other common scenarios include:
+There are many other common scenarios including, but not limited to:
 - take a picture by smartphone and upload it online.
 Most social media platforms, e.g. Wechat, Twitter, Facebook, resize the uploaded images by downsampling and then apply JPEG compression to save storage space.
-- Edit a JPEG image which introduces crop, rotation, or resize, and save as JPEG.
+- Edit a JPEG image that introduces cropping, rotation, or resizing, and save it as JPEG.
-- Zoom in/out a JPEG image, then take a screenshot, save as JPEG.
+- Zoom in/out a JPEG image, then take a screenshot, save it as JPEG.
-- Group different JPEG image and save as a single JPEG image.
+- Group different JPEG image and save it as a single JPEG image.
 - Most memes are compressed many times with non-aligned cases.

 ####  2. Limitation of existing blind methods on restoration of non-aligned double JPEG images